Boost HR compliance with a secure content management platform

 You need a better HR compliance system.

 Imagine going into an audit with confidence that all documents are complete, in order and secure on one central, digital repository.
 Imagine that audit compliance is as simple as granting auditors limited access to this system so they can perform their work without distracting your staff with requests.
-With content services, this isn’t a pipe dream.
+With content management, this isn’t a pipe dream.

 You can limit the auditor’s access to only the documents they’ve requested.
 This helps auditors focus on the scope of the audit, instead of finding potential gaps in the system.
 Even a remote audit can be a seamless process — simply provide the auditor with limited, time-based remote access.